softchris/golang-book/02-data-types/01-arrays/README.md

 [<capacity>]<type>{...element}
 ```

 It starts with the square brackets, `[]`.
-Within the square brackets you set the capacity, how many elements it can hold.
+Within the square brackets, you set the capacity, and how many elements it can hold.

 and here's a more real example: